September 2, 2015

 July 30, 2015 -- MSU News Service

-Recent Montana State University graduate Megan Rothstein has won the first Fulbright research fellowship to Germany in the schools history.
-This summer she will leave to continue her research on Parkinson s disease at University of Bonns Institute.
+Recent Montana State University graduate Megan Rothstein has won the first Fulbright research fellowship to Germany by a student or MSU graduate in the schools history.
+This summer she will leave to continue her research on Parkinson s disease.

 July 24, 2015 -- MSU News Service